valu-digital/valuso/README.md

 ```

 ### Multiple respondents for one service
-Often there is only one class or closure per service, but ValuSo is not limited to that.
+Often there is only one class or closure per service, but the architecture is not limited to that.
 You can actually register any number of classes/closures for the same service name.
 ```php
 $loader = $serviceBroker->getLoader();
 $loader->registerService('HmacAuth', 'Auth', new HmacAuthenticationService());